John A. Gowan

 The Cosmos begins with a free form of electromagnetic energy, light, the purest, simplest, and most symmetric form of energy known. through weak-force symmetry-breaking, the primordial light energy is converted into bound forms of electromagnetic energy: atomic matter.
 Atomic matter is a temporally conserved form of light's spatial energy expression.
 In matter, light's raw energy is conserved as mass and momentum; light's symmetry is conserved as charge and spin; light's entropy is conserved as gravity; light's continuity is conserved as temporal causality.
 Energy Conservation, Symmetry Conservation, Entropy, and Causality are the four principle conservation parameters of the "Tetrahedron Model", and constitute the foundation of natural or physical law which underlies and supports the Unified Field Theory of the four physical forces.
 (See: "The 'Tetrahedron Model' of the Unified Field Theory").
 In this paper we explore the connections between of the four physical forces, with special emphasis upon their symmetry relations under the unifying mantle of Noether's symmetry conservation Theorem: "The charges of matter are the symmetry debts of light".
 The particles of matter bear light's symmetry debts as charges; these charges produce forces which act to return the asymmetric massive system of matter to its symmetric massless origin in light.

-1) Noether's Theorem requires the conservation of light's symmetry no less than light's energy.
+1) Noether's Theorem requires the conservation of light's symmetry ("quality") no less than light's energy ("quantity").

-2) The charges (and spin) of matter are the symmetry debts of light.
+2) The charges (and spin) of matter are symmetry debts of light.

 3) Charge/spin conservation is a temporal, material form of symmetry conservation.
 Charges are a material translation (representation) of specific symmetry parameters which can be conserved through time as active, invariant debts awaiting repayment (as by annihilation with antimatter).